If you have closed it, reopen your analysis tool (or start from this template) to perform the fourth and fifth tasks.

 In determining tactics, think about what insight you have gained regarding your preferred learning styles.
 Also, consult the 71 Learning Methods list we used in the first part of the course, both for inspiration and also to consider methods you have not yet used.

 Prioritize Your Study Subjects

 Look for the correlation between your subjects, opportunities and threats to help set priorities.
 Give special importance to subjects that intersect between your weaknesses and threats.

-To start the next section in the best possible manner, take a moment to organise your list of subjects.
+To start the next section in the best possible way, take a moment to organize your list of subjects.

 If, even after the exercise in this chapter, your priorities are not clear, draw a diagram like the one below.

 Once you’ve completed your dashboard, make sure to ask a friend or colleague whom you trust for honest, constructive feedback to take a look at what you've prepared.